nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `deletelesson 2` deletes the 2nd lesson in JARVIS.
+* `deletelesson 2` deletes the 2nd lesson in your lesson list.

 ### Marking a lesson as completed : `marklesson`